Skip to content

 1. To request funds from the faucet navigate to the following website: Miden faucet website.

-2. Copy the Account ID printed by the miden-client account -l command in the previous step.
+2. Copy the Account ID printed by the miden account -l command in the previous step.
+Feel free to change the amount of tokens to issue.

-3. Paste this id into the Request test POL tokens input field on the faucet website and click Send me 333 tokens!.
+3. Paste this ID into the Request test tokens input field on the faucet website and click Send Private Note.

-4. After a few seconds your browser should download - or prompt you to download - a file called note.mno (mno = Miden note).
-This private note contains the funds the faucet sent to your address.
+1. After a few seconds your browser should download - or prompt you to download - a file called note.mno (mno = Miden note).
+It contains the funds the faucet sent to your address.

 Import the note into the Miden client